NDA

 50 countries; +100k daily users

-As an UX generalist, I had the opportunity to be involved in research, design process setup, design strategy, QA and monitoring of the product.
+As an UX generalist, I had the opportunity to be involved in research, design operations, QA and monitoring of the product.
 We are talking about enterprise software so it was very clear to me that the people who use the software every day only care about one thing: getting stuff done effectively.
 And if they can’t do that, fewer people want to use it, until eventually no one uses it anymore.
 Same happens if the application is not aligned with the local corporate and personal cultural backgrounds.
 The KPIs setup by the project governance were clear, we needed users to engage with this application.
-Bringing empathy for end users and user-centered design in most of the development stages was therefore one of the first thing I suggested.
+I strongly advocated for prioritizing empathy for end users and integrating user-centered design into most stages of development...
+One more key reason was that we contractually needed local User Acceptance Testing sign-off to be in position to move the product to production.
 The scope of this project is so huge I had to review the content of this case study four times before being happy with the result.
 This project also include valuable inputs around Change Management and Knowledge Management but I will keep these for a dedicated article.
 Don't hesitate to reach out if you are kicking off a similar project and need some tips around change management with local teams.

 Above : Scope of the project.
 Designing for different countries requires to setup a global model and adjust it to local requirements.

 As this project had been kicked off by the headquarter of the company, initial inputs and template have been defined there as well.
-We have been working for 1,5 year on an application template skeleton flexible enough to take into account the upcoming change requests from the local companies.
-The design of the template followed a standard development project, all in english.
-In the meantime I kicked off the local research so we already fuelled the global application iterations with some local high-level considerations.
-When some local requirements were popping-up from different locations in the world, they were sometimes integrated as global standard and offered to other countries.
+The program global HQ team had been working for 1,5 year on an application template skeleton flexible enough to take into account the upcoming change requests from the local companies.
+The design of the template followed a standard development project, all in English.
+In the meantime local research were kicked off so we already fuelled the global application iterations with some local high-level considerations.
+When some local requirements were popping-up from different locations in the world, my role was to provide a visual prototype of the requirement or the feature to the program team.
+These local requirements were sometimes integrated as global standard and offered to other countries if they provided global benefits.
 To make this work, it's important to understand the basic assumptions about your product in the target countries first and take cross-cultural scalability into account as early as possible.
 We categorized and listed the countries to be integrated first and I could not wait to fly there, meet our local end-users and start the research !

 This project made use of a template approach to ensure global standardization and local adaptability.

 The biggest reservation that stakeholders usually have about research and user experience metholodgies is that it takes too long and costs too much.
-My first job was to show stakeholders that we can still get enormous value from getting local inputs as early as possible and that it will reduce development time.
+My first job was to show stakeholders that we would need more time allocation but will still be able to get enormous value from getting local inputs as early as possible.
+I also emphasized the impact on development time and necessary iterations.
 Bringing local inputs in our projects conceptualization would help us to effectively design for these multicultural audiences.
 We have been working on integrating research and make it work alongside a rapid development agile cycle.
 We have been using simple techniques to get the core template model correct so we could test it with locals once the initial versions have been built.
 Now that we had found a way to effectively integrate local inputs in our development process, it was time to surround ourselves with the culture we are designing for!

 Designing a new product or to expand it to a new market is not about assumptions but facts: focus on your users first.
 We needed to understand how they run standard HR processes and what would make them use the application or not.
 A combination of several different techniques has been necessary to achieve a successful outcome.